 - You must successfully defend your dissertation.

 - You’ll need to decide if you want to register your copyright.
 Copyright registration is optional, and the fee is $55 through ProQuest.
 You should pay the fee directly to ProQuest either electronically.

 - You'll need to decide whether you want Traditional Publishing or Open Access Publishing** through ProQuest.
 This decision cannot be changed after the submission is complete.
 There is no fee for Traditional Publishing.
 The fee for Open Access Publishing is $95.
 Please visit the ProQuest LLC website for more information.
-If you opt for Open Access, you will pay the fee directly to ProQuest either electronically.
+If you opt for Open Access, you will pay the fee directly to ProQuest.

-- You may also make your dissertation available via open access for free through IU Libraries’ IUScholarWorks site.
+- **You may make your dissertation available via open access for free through IU Libraries’ IUScholarWorks site.
 Submission to IUScholarWorks should be made only after the University Graduate School confirms your dissertation within ProQuest has been accepted for publication.